dhthwy/r/README.md

 # r

+"and he said fuck that nasty hoe.
+That nasty nasty hoe.

+and said bitch, keep your stank ass holes. may '25 bitch, representing . fuck you. fuck all yours.
+"

 "what were you saying?
 Wherever I go they go to because I want him to before I even say hi to you.
 They're gonna fuck me until my pussy and ass bleed for free and then I'll say hello to you for a price, maybe"

 "lol only a cheap nasty ass hoe I think that's alright"